walter090/toxic_comments/README.md

 CNN and LSTM models for text classification.
 The model is tested on a multi-label classification task with Wikimedia comments dataset.
-The model achieved an AUROC of 0.89 with word embeddings trained simultaneously; with FastText, the AUC is 0.96 with Kim Yoon's CNN, and 0.98 with a 2-layer LSTM.
+The model achieved an AUROC of 0.89 with word embeddings trained simultaneously; with FastText, the AUC is 0.96 with Kim Yoon's CNN, and 0.98 with a stacked LSTM with attention.

 ### Usage
 To train with default layer configurations